RickStrahl/wwDotnetBridge/README.md

 ### West Wind Technologies
 wwDotnetBridge was originally developed for [West Wind Client Tools](http://west-wind.com/webconnection) and [West Wind Web Connection](http://west-wind.com/wconnect), which continue to include a slightly modified version of wwDotnetBridge.
 West Wind Technologies has kindly open sourced wwDotnetBridge to extend the reach of FoxPro just a bit longer by allowing easy integration with .NET and allowing more people to access this useful functionality.

 wwDotnetBridge updates are initially developed for both of the commercial products with any changes merged into this project when changes are made.
-The commercial versions also include a few add-on features used by the products.
-If you want a fully supported version of wwDotnetBridge or would like to sponsor further development efforts on wwDotnetBridge, you can show your support by optionally purchasing a license for either of these products.
+The commercial versions also include a few add-on features used by the products such as an SMTP client, SFTP support, Encryption and Image management utilities through .NET wrappers.
+If you want a fully supported version of wwDotnetBridge or would like to sponsor further development efforts on wwDotnetBridge, you can show your support by purchasing a license for either of these products.

 * [West Wind Web Connection](http://west-wind.com/webconnection)
 * [West Wind Internet and Client Tools](http://west-wind.com/WestwindClientTools.aspx)